GlobalWebIndex/challenge-python-v1/README.md

 - catch the conflict in the insertion of same names

 To create instances for the fictional database we use the package model-bakery.

+#### Roadmap - TODOS

+- add tests for more conflicts,
+- add tests for filtering and ordering.

 ## Technical requirements for the exercise